Twin-width of Planar Graphs; a Short Proof

 \begin{lemma} Every splendid layered skeletal trigraph admits an $11$-contraction sequence. \end{lemma} While we leave the inductive proof of this lemma to the next section, we show how it implies our main result.

 \begin{proof}[Proof of \Cref{thm:twwplanar}] Given a planar graph $G$, we fix any plane embedding of~$G$.
-We construct a plane triangulation $G^+$ from $G$ by adding one new vertex to every face of $G$ and connecting it to all vertices of this face.
-Then $G^+$ is $2$-connected.
+We construct a plane triangulation $G^+$ from $G$ by adding new vertices to every non-triangular face of $G$ and connecting them inside each face and to vertices of this face. \footnote{If a face $\varphi$ is bounded by a cycle, we simply add one new vertex adjacent to all boundary vertices, but that could violate simplicity of $G^+$ if the boundary of $\varphi$ is not a cycle.
+One can check that the proof here works with non-simple graphs as well (only the definition of twin-width needs a simple graph), but it is cleaner to add into $\varphi$ one more new vertex for every repetition of a vertex on the boundary of~$\varphi$ and keep $G^+$ simple.} Then $G^+$ is $2$-connected.
 Choosing an arbitrary BFS tree of $G^+$, we take the layering $\ca L=(L_0,L_1,\ldots)$ of $G^+$ naturally defined by~$T$.
 Then, trivially, $(G^+,G^+,\ca L)$ is a splendid layered skeletal trigraph, and hence $G^+$ admits an $11$-contraction sequence by \Cref{lem:induction}.
 Restricting this sequence only to the contractions of pairs from $V(G)$ we, again trivially, obtain an $11$-contraction sequence of~$G$. \end{proof}